 After you compare options and find the best life insurance rates for an affordable plan, you and your loved ones will need to fill out an application.
 During the application process, you will be asked to designate a beneficiary.
 In many cases, people nonprofit one of their adult children as the beneficiary of the plan.
 They may also choose to designate a funeral home or non-profit organization as their beneficiary.

 What Can the Money Be Used For?

-Things to Understand Before Purchasing Burial Insurance for Parents
+Things to Understand Before Purchasing Life Insurance for Parents

 - The Company You Choose is Important: When shopping for a life insurance plan for parents over 70, your options might be somewhat limited.
 However, it is still best to compare options and application processes between several providers before making a choice.
 Some providers have a stronger financial backing than others, some offer more affordable premiums than others, and some do not require a waiting period while others do.
 When purchasing a plan, it’s always wise to shop around.
 Fortunately, you can use our search tool to do so and to make purchasing easier.